Female Athlete: Ready for Impact and High-Intensity?

 In this 2.5 hr online course, the integrative concepts of the Diaphragm/Pelvic Floor Piston system are applied to forge a new solution, including practical and relevant strategies for professionals that work with women who want to be fit.
 A holistic, neuromuscular model is presented to train the system that controls the repetitive impact loading, high IAP demands, and proximal hip control needed in running, weight training, and sport.
 This integrative, system-based approach simultaneously addresses incontinence, orthopedic and performance issues.
 A case study of a female CrossFitter with sport related stress urinary incontinence and a complex orthopedic history will be presented to synthesize concepts and demonstrate clinical application.

-**Consider bundling the Female Athlete Course with Piston Science Module One to explore the evidence and foundation concepts in more depth.
+**Consider bundling the Female Athlete Course with Foundations Module One to explore the evidence and foundation concepts in more depth.
 Add the Pelvic Floor Piston: Foundation for Fitness for individuals to learn simple step-by-step application and cues.
-Check out Sports Medicine Bundle A and Bundle B.

 - By the end of this online course the participant will be able to discuss 3 unique challenges facing female athletes due to anatomical, physiologic, and neuromuscular variables